MathewChanda/DiscoverNews/README.md

 * Bookmarking favorite articles
 * User history of viewing different articles
 * Build a cross-platform mobile application with React Native or Flutter
+* Voice to Text in the search bar
 </p>